California Governor's Office of Emergency Services: Fire & Rescue Division

 The Cal OES Fire and Rescue Division, which coordinates the statewide response of fire mutual aid resources to all types of emergencies throughout the state, responded to more than 115 mutual aid incidents in 2004/05.
 The Fire & Rescue Division also houses the Hazardous Materials Section (Haz Mat).
 Haz Mat is responsible for the statewide implementation and local government oversight of hazardous material emergency management programs.

 Recovery Division

 The Recovery Division is responsible for managing disaster recovery and providing assistance to local governments and individuals impacted by disasters.
 The Division is proactive in promoting recovery preparedness and planning and actively seeks input from all stakeholders, including private non-profit organizations, private sector businesses, and the public.

 Technology Operations

 Information Technology Branch

 The Information Technology Branch is made up of four Sections; Client Support, GIS (Geographic Information Systems), Networking and Programming.
-The IT branch takes care of all of the computer assets for CalOES, from desktop assets to servers and the network infrastructure at region offices.
+The IT branch takes care of all of the computer assets for Cal OES, from desktop assets to servers and the network infrastructure at region offices.